 When demand outweighs supply, we have a problem to solve.
 Being a tech recruiter is no easy job; you have diversity in challenges, that need to be solved to hire the perfect match.
 Startups and big companies have their own set of vulnerabilities in terms of sourcing, drop-offs, and assessment tools.

-The unemployment rate for the IT workers is only 3%, which is fairly low.
+The unemployment rate for IT workers is only 3%, which is fairly low.

-Gone are the days of filtering through piled up resumes, now it’s the candidate’s world?
-Recruiters are expected to adopt more creative ways to attract the top talent, for instance, personalised emails, social platforms, etc.
+Gone are the days of filtering through piled-up resumes, now it’s the candidate’s world?
+Recruiters are expected to adopt more creative ways to attract the top talent, for instance, personalized emails, social platforms, etc.

 Mentioning coders, let’s find answers to- who are they, are there types or is it just one category?